Isolation of Microbial Products

 Data Analysis for Microbial Product Isolation

-Once the product has been purified, the data must be analyzed to determine the yield, purity, and other characteristics of the product.
-This can be done using a variety of techniques, including:
+Once the product is purified, the data must be analyzed to determine the yield, purity, and other characteristics of the product.
+This can be done using various techniques, including:

 - Spectrophotometry